-Keep your landscape in complience to mitigate fire damage.
+Keep your landscape in compliance to mitigate fire damage.

-Shirley explains firescaping do's and don'ts to Mark Steines and Cristina Ferrare on Home & Family show.
+Shirley explains firescaping do's and don'ts to Mark Steines and Cristina Ferrare on the Home & Family Show.

-Shirley Bovshow prunes pepper tree during firescaping segment on Home & Family show on the Hallmark channel.
+Shirley Bovshow prunes a pepper tree during the firescaping segment on the Home & Family Show on the Hallmark Channel.

 Do you have any questions about preparing your yard for brush fire season?